spryker/spryker-docs/docs/dg/dev/internationalization-and-multi-store/howto-set-up-multiple-stores.md

 originalArticleId: 218ea4d5-de80-4aba-96fc-f67a9d13711c
 redirect_from:
 - /docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.html
+- /docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-stores-with-multiple-locales.html

 ---

-{% info_block warningBox %}

-With [Dynamic Multistore](/docs/pbc/all/dynamic-multistore/{{site.version}}/dynamic-multistore.html), you can only add stores in the Back Office.

-{% endinfo_block %}

-With the Spryker Commerce OS, you can create multiple stores per your business requirements for different scenarios.
+You can create multiple stores per your business requirements for different scenarios.
 The multi-store setup is very versatile and customizable—for example, you can do the following:

 * Build one store for multiple countries and languages or separate stores for each region.
 * Make abstract products, discounts, and other logic and code shared between stores or create a dedicated setup for each of them.